Odds are you have heard at one point or another that using saunas can be beneficial for your health.

 - No steam

-Before getting into all the amazing health benefits of sauna usage, it is important to know the contraindications of those at risk for sauna use.
+Before getting into all the amazing health benefits of sauna usage, it's important to know the contraindications of those at risk for sauna use.

 - Pregnant women who have a high-risk pregnancy (potentially safe for uncomplicated pregnancy in women accustomed to sauna usage)